 This callback returns the data as close to the audio capture device as possible based on the native device.
 For example, if the device performs hardware echo cancellation, this data is obtained after that step.
 If a user wants to inject audio to replace the captured audio, have this function overwrite the PCM frames with the data to inject.
 The data is then run through Vivox audio processing, such as Voice Activity Detection (VAD), Acoustic Echo Cancellation (AEC), and Automatic Gain Control (AGC).

-The data must be in the following format to be written to the buffer that is pointed to by pcm_frames
+The data must be in the following format to be written to the buffer that is pointed to by pcm_frames.

 - 16-bit signed integer